top of page

 Same Building/Property Doesn't Mean Same Space

-The example above is from a building with pretty consistent use and layout (primarily office and medical office suites).
-But in many other properties (especially industrial and flex), you'll often see a wider mix of space types, like:
+The example above is from a building with a consistent use and layout, primarily office and medical office suites.
+However, in many other properties, especially industrial and flex spaces, you'll often see a wider mix of space types, such as:

 • A finished office with multiple rooms, windows, and a private restroom